mingthang/unity_RE1JSScript/README.md

 # [OLD] RE1JSScript - Developed with Unity

 Very old project I did it in 2017 for fun and still have a lot things to fix.
+For some reason protected by copyright, I can only share the scripts.

 ## Note: